 New Jersey, USA

-Like most other countries, Nepal also requires that remaining validity of your passport must be minimum six months when you depart the country.
+Like most other countries, Nepal also requires that the remaining validity of your passport must be a minimum of six months when you depart the country.
 You also need a dedicated blank visa page for visa stickers and some blank spaces for entry and departure seals.
-Except Indian nationals, all foreign travelers need visa for entry to Nepal.
+Except for Indian nationals, all foreign travelers need a visa for entry to Nepal.

-Nepal's climate varies with its topography and altitude ranging from arctic climate in the mountains to the tropical in the southern lowlands.
-The northern mountain region, around an altitude above 3,300m has an alpine climate with considerably lower temperature in winter as can be expected.
+Nepal's climate varies with its topography and altitude ranging from an arctic climate in the mountains to the tropical in the southern lowlands.
+The northern mountain region, around an altitude above 3,300m, has an alpine climate with considerably lower temperature in winter as can be expected.

 Although you don't need to be an athlete to trek in the Nepal Himalaya, some degree of fitness level is required.
 The better shape you are in, the more you will enjoy the trip.
-Trekking is about taking your time, setting your own pace and enjoying the experience to its fullest.
-Its common that most first-time trekkers are concerned that they won't keep up, but soon discover that a steady pace will have them in camp well before they would have expected.
+Trekking is about taking your time, setting your own pace, and enjoying the experience to its fullest.
+Commonly, most first-time trekkers are concerned that they won't keep up but soon discover that a steady pace will have them in camp well before they would have expected.